No. 24: Kobe Bryant

 Kermit Washington, Los Angeles Lakers forward (1973-74 to 1977-78):

-The lede of his eventual obituary will include how he was remembered for punching opposing player Rudy Tomjanovich during an on-court fight in 1977, breaking his jaw and nose.
-He was fined $10,000 and suspended 60 games.
-It is covered in a 2003 John Feinstein book, “The Punch: One Night, Two Lives and the Fight that Changed Basketball Forever.”
+Best known: The lede of his obituary will no doubt touch on how he punched opposing player Rudy Tomjanovich during an on-court NBA brawl in 1977, breaking his jaw and nose.
+Washington was fined $10,000 and suspended 60 games.
+It is covered in a fine 2003 John Feinstein book, “The Punch: One Night, Two Lives and the Fight that Changed Basketball Forever.”

 Keith Erickson, Los Angeles Lakers forward (1968-69 to 1972-73):